You are here

 Get friendly with the rule of two Q’s

 How often you socialize is very important.
-Ideally, you should try to connect with someone on a daily basis.
-That may seem impossible, but if you call a friend for a quick chat during your lunch hour—even that brief interaction can make a difference in how you feel.
-Consider calling, emailing or texting someone or—better yet—get together with a friend or family member in person.
+Try to connect with someone on a more frequent basis.
+Maybe call a friend for a quick chat during your lunch hour—even that brief interaction can make a difference in how you feel.
+Or email or text someone or—better yet—get together with a dear friend or family member in person.

-The quality of the people you connect with makes a difference.
+The quality of relationships you develop with people can make a difference.
 Experts recommend that you avoid toxic relationships or those that violate your personal boundaries.
-Be sure to connect with people who enrich and nourish you.
+Try to connect with people who could enrich and nourish you.

 Here are a few questions you can ask yourself before spending time with someone: